E99-X/user_coin_on_eggx/README.md

 ## 3️⃣ Start and Manage Sale via UI

-Once you've launched your first sale and found your **`TokenSale ID`** in dygest You can start testing Egg-X Widget as a creator.
+Once you've launched your first sale and found your **`TokenSale ID`** in digest You can start testing Egg-X Widget as a creator.
 Go to [EggX Demo Playground](https://e99x.com/), connect your wallet and follow intuitive UI

 - Start Sale